openstate/open-raadsinformatie/README.md

 See script manual_retrieval.py (WIP)
 See also the Troubleshooting section in the maintenance_guide.

-To get data from iBabs in development you need to use a proxy:
+To get data from iBabs the IP needs to be whitelisted so in development (and depending on the setup also in production) you need to use a proxy:
-- edit `/etc/hosts` and add a line linking your IP address to `host.docker.internal`, e.g.:
-    `192.168.121.174 host.docker.internal`
-- start proxy with `ssh -gD 8090  ori-octopus`
+- start proxy with `ssh -gD 8090  <whitelisted-machine>`
-- `PROXY_HOST` and `PROXY_PORT` are always set in development (`docker-compose-dev.yml`)

 ## Supported Sources